-A line manager is a resource who directly manages other employees and daily operations while reporting to a senior manager.
+A line manager is an employee who directly manages other employees and processes while accountable to a senior manager.
 Related job titles normally used are supervisor, section leader, and team leader.
 They are assigned with meeting business goals in a specific functional area or line of business.
 The line manager is responsible for managing employees to ensure successful execution of organizational goals and strategies.

 An efficient line manager is hands on with their team on a daily basis with the implementation of organizational strategy, giving guidance, resolving bottlenecks, providing motivation, measuring performance, analyzing reports and taking corrective action in the event of deviation.
 Line managers directly influence employee satisfaction and engagement and, as a result, organizational productivity.

 While top level management is responsible for formulating organizational strategies, the task of implementing the strategy happens at the grass root levels of an organization.
 Line managers assigned with making sure that strategies are implemented at lower levels are in the best place to measure performance, identify bottlenecks with the strategy execution programs and resolve issues to meet goals in a timely manner.

 Research has also shown that employee engagement is higher when responsibility for sustaining it is spread throughout an organization.
 When companies take proactive steps to help line managers recognize employees, they are more likely to reap rewards in the form of better employee productivity, improved customer service, revenue growth and return on working capital, according to a new executive briefing released by Madison Performance Group.
 The paper offers specific strategies companies can use to support a front line manager’s role in enterprise wide engagement efforts.

 The relationship between line managers and employees is very important.
 It is often the line manager who is predominantly responsible for the mood of the team.
 An effective, encouraging, engaging manager can motivate the team to produce excellent results even when times are difficult.
 Organizations need to ensure line managers receive effective guidance, training and support from their superiors.